albaye/FarmBeats_project/Aware_Kits/Lab1/PowerApps/Create_stream_analytics.md

     * Input alias: `data`.

-    * Click on `Select IoT Hub from your subscriptions`.
+    * Click on `Select table storage from your subscriptions`.

     * Subscription: select your subscription.